Axway/mft-convert/content/en/docs/TransferCFT/governance_services_intro/register_CG.md

 ****Use compliant characters for the z/OS shared secret****

 When setting the Central Governance "shared secret" during a Transfer CFT z/OS installation, translation issues may occur if you use certain characters.
-For example, if you enter !SECRET (using code page IBM-1147) the shared secret is translated to §SECRET during the Central Governance registration.
+For example, if you enter !SECRET (using code page IBM- 1147) the shared secret is translated to §SECRET during the Central Governance registration.
 Therefore, you must use compliant characters in the shared secret value when working in a z/OS environment.

 ****Verify the UCONF setting****